 How long will a Sports Bra last?

-Here are some ways to know if your bra is no longer useful:
+Here’s how to know if your bra is no longer useful

-What is the best way to wash and care for a bra?
+What is the best way to wash a bra?

 If hand washing isn't an option then ensure that you place your bras in a bra/lingerie/wash bag with all the hooks done up.
-This will prevent your bras snagging on to other garments and stretching out.
+This will prevent your bras from snagging onto other garments and stretching out.

 NEVER put any bras in the tumble dryer.
-It is a certainly that materials will break down very quickly.
+It is a certainty that materials will break down very quickly.

 It's also good to know that manufacturers can very easily determine how bras have been cared for, and will generally not be able to assist with any potential faults that the bra may have.